Jacobsonradical/CIRC-Helper/README.md

 ```bash
 source ~/myvenv/umap/bin/activate
 ```

+### Load GCC Compiler
+Many high performance Python package relies on C which requires GCC compiler to install so you have to load it as well.

 ### Package Install
 The followings are package I need to do the project using UMAP and HDBSCAN.
 You can feel free to install anything you want.